Brian Peckford: Premier

 On January 19, 1979, Moores announced he was stepping down as premier of the province and leaving politics.
 Even before announcing his leadership bid Peckford was mentioned as a likely frontrunner to succeed Moores.
-10 people ran for the leadership of the party at its March 17, 1979, convention.
-Out of those 10, Peckford along with Leo Barry, Walter Carter and William Doody were seen as the candidates who had a serious shot at winning.
+Ten people ran for the leadership of the party at its March 17, 1979, convention.
+Out of those ten, Peckford, Leo Barry, Walter Carter and William Doody were seen as the likelier candidates.
 Peckford was still considered by some media as the frontrunner and had racked up the most cabinet and caucus support.
 At the convention he led on the first two ballots and was elected leader over Carter and Doody on the third and final ballot.

 At 36 years of age Peckford became the youngest first minister in Newfoundland's history and one of the few members of the political elite from a working-class outport background.
-Liberal leader Bill Rowe challenged Peckford to call an election immediately, however Peckford announced he would wait several months before calling one and would first bring down a budget, introduce new legislation, and overhaul the rules of procedure in the legislature.
+Liberal leader Bill Rowe challenged Peckford to call an election immediately.
+He instead waited several months, first bringing down a budget, introducing new legislation and overhauling the rules of legislative procedure.
 On May 25, 1979, the legislature was dissolved with an election called for June 18.
 The election was called after Rowe had announced a Liberal leadership convention for July 6–7, due to party dissension over his leadership.
 While Rowe had planned on contesting the leadership himself he stepped aside and the Liberals installed Liberal MP Don Jamieson as leader two days after the election was called.
-Prior to Moores' resignation an opinion poll showed the Liberals leading the Progressive Conservatives, however no formal polls were conducted during the election campaign.
+Prior to Moores' resignation an opinion poll showed the Liberals leading the Progressive Conservatives; no formal polls were conducted during the election campaign.
 On election day Peckford led his party to its third straight majority government, they won 50 percent of the popular vote and 33 of the 52 seats in the House of Assembly.
 The Liberals won 41 percent of the vote and 19 seats, the NL NDP won 8 percent of the vote but no seats.

 Resource management dominated Peckford's ten years as Premier of Newfoundland, particularly offshore oil, the fisheries, and hydroelectric developments.
 In all three areas, Peckford hoped to wrestle control from outside interests to secure greater revenues for the province.
 He argued this would end Newfoundland's status as the poorest province in the country.
 His government tried to renegotiate the Upper Churchill contract with Hydro Quebec, which had been signed by Premier Joey Smallwood in 1969.
 The deal sold cheap power to Hydro Quebec for 65 years with no allowances for inflation or revision.
 The province launched two legal battles over the deal but the Supreme Court of Canada ruled twice in Quebec's favour, in 1984 and 1988.
 The Peckford government sought to develop power on the Lower Churchill River, but could not secure a transmission route through Quebec into lucrative American and Canadian markets.